-Small Business Basics: Entity Formation
+Small Business Basics: D/B/A, LLC or Corporation?

 There are several forms your business can take: You can be a sole proprietor, d/b/a (“doing business as”), partnership, LLC, or corporation, among others.
 There are pros and cons to each, but first you should have a basic understanding of what each of these mean.

 If you do not incorporate (form an LLC or corporation), and you just start doing business, then you are a sole proprietor by default.
 If you get together with another person and conduct business together, then you are a partnership.
 You don’t have to do anything, you just are.
 As a sole proprietor or partnership, any income to the business is simply income to you and is taxed at the individual rate.
 If anyone had a claim against you they could sue you personally, and you would be required to pay any judgment (putting insurance aside for the moment).

 d/b/a is an abbreviation for “Doing Business As.”
 If you are a sole proprietor (you are in business but have not incorporated a business entity), you can operate under your own name, or you can have a business name.
 If you operate under a business name, then you are a d/b/a.

 Another way to engage in business is to incorporate.
 The traditional way to do this was to form a corporation.
 A traditional corporation is not going to be a good choice for any most small businesses, because the rules are more complicated and corporations are subject to an additional tax.
 There is an alternative referred to as an S-Corp.
 If your business is bringing in more money than you want to pay yourself, then you should consult with a tax accountant or a lawyer and decide whether S-corp status would be good for you.